Shakespeare: Staging the World at the British Museum

 The British Museum’s exhibitions are often renowned for their narratives, yet by taking an alternate thematic approach, this may just be their greatest exhibition yet.

-Shakespeare: Staging the World is open at the British Museum, London until 25th November 2012.
-Click here for more.
+Shakespeare: Staging the World is at the British Museum until 25th November 2012.
+For further information or to book visit the museum’s website here.